Bilateral breathing: how to learn to breathe on both sides when swimming front crawl

 Struggle with bilateral breathing in front crawl and get very little time to practise?
 Here are some tips from John Wood

 The first thing I will say is that bilateral breathing (that is, breathing every three, five or seven strokes) is not a complete necessity.
-What I like to be able to develop the ability to breath on both sides so that you have the option to switch.
+What I like to be able to develop is the ability to breathe on both sides so that you have the option to switch.

 First and foremost focus on swimming smoothly and controlled.
 I like to get people doing lengths (or as far as they can control safely) without breathing – focusing on good posture, rocking the hips to get body roll/rotation, and a consistent and constant stroke with no stops or pauses.